 What is a dormant account?

-Accounts which haven’t been touched for 15 years or more, despite attempts by the savings provider to get in touch with the owner of the account, are known as ‘dormant’ accounts.
+A dormant account is a bank or building society account which hasn’t been touched for some time (typically between three and 15 years), despite attempts by the savings provider to get in touch with the account’s owner.

 How long does it take for a bank account to go dormant?

-It takes roughly 3-15 years of account inactivity for the account to be classified as dormant.
-The time period can vary depending on the provider, so consider asking your bank what their cut-off line is before trying to reclaim your funds as your account may still be active.
+The time can vary depending on the provider, so consider asking your bank what their cut-off period is before trying to reclaim your funds as your account may still be active.

-If the bank account hasn’t seen any transactions for an extended period of time, the bank will then attempt to contact you.
-If the bank can’t reach you for up to 4 month, the account will then become dormant.
+If the account hasn’t seen any transactions for an extended period of time, the provider will then attempt to contact you.
+If it can’t reach you for up to four months, your account will become dormant.

-Even if the account has been dormant for a number of years, you will still be able to gain access to your money by following a few short steps.
+Even if the account has been dormant for many years, you will still be able to gain access to your money by following a few short steps.

 Why could a bank account become dormant?